How to access information

 Processing and access charges

-After an application is received, processing charges may also be payable at a rate of $8.00 per 15 minutes.
+After an application is received, processing charges may also be payable at a rate of $8.15 per 15 minutes, if processing exceeds 5 hours.
 If the application contains documents that contain your personal information, no processing or access charges are applicable those particular documents.

 Third party consultation